Are you one of those people who can’t function in the morning until you’ve had your coffee?

 Do you have the right genes to properly metabolize caffeine?

-If you don’t, avoiding caffeine is recommended.
+If you don’t, I recommend you avoid caffeine.
 You can find out whether you have the caffeine metabolizing genes by doing a genetic test like 23andme.

 Do you have a diagnosis of chronic fatigue syndrome or myalgic encephalomyelitis?